Chaste/Chaste.github.io/site/content/docs/user-tutorials/CreatingAndUsingANewCellMutationState.md

 CHASTE_CLASS_EXPORT(P53GainOfFunctionCellMutationState)

 ```

-This completes the code for `P53GainOfFunctionCellMutationState`{.cpp}.
+This completes the code for `P53GainOfFunctionCellMutationState`.
 Note that usually this code would
 be separated out into a separate declaration in a .hpp file and definition in a .cpp file.

-### The Tests
+#### The Tests

-We now define the test class, which inherits from `AbstractCellBasedTestSuite`{.cpp}.
+We now define the test class, which inherits from `AbstractCellBasedTestSuite`.

 ```cpp
 class TestCreatingAndUsingANewCellMutationStateTutorial : public AbstractCellBasedTestSuite